UCF-Coding-Boot-Camp/UCF-LKM-DATA-PT-12-2020-U-C/README.md

     * Organized by module (each module is ~3 classes), then by day.
 * [Projects](Projects)
 * [Bootcampspot (BCS)](https://www.bootcampspot.com/)
+    * Bootcampspot has a "chat" button at the bottom-right that you can use to request a tutor.
+    * We recommend everyone request a tutor!
+It's basically an extra hour each week with a programming professional.
+You get this with your tuition, and it's a great way to network and take your skills to the next level.
+    * Trilogy has limited resources, so it can sometimes take time to get a tutor assigned - better to request one before you need help on an assignment.

 ## Homework And Projects